-- 10.1 Educator Well-Being: Staff members will be provided with opportunities to process traumatic events through the use of school counselors, as needed.
+- 10.1.
+Educator Well-Being: Staff members will be provided with opportunities to process traumatic events through the use of school counselors, as needed.
 Self-care and wellness will be a focus for all staff members by providing access to pertinent professional development and workshops.
-Resources will be made available to all staff members in regards to accessing mental health and trauma supports.
+Resources will be made available to all staff members in regards to accessing mental health and trauma supports. - 10.2.
+Trauma-Informed Social and Emotional Learning: TPC will facilitate opportunities for connection and reflection among students and staff.